Alexandru boicu Y Tx Nqp2 FKY unsplash

 In short – yes!

-One of the main benefits, when you pay into a workplace pension or personal pension scheme, you can get money back from the government in the form of tax relief.
+One of the main benefits, when you pay into a workplace pension or personal pension scheme, you can get money back in the form of tax relief.
 It’s a way of encouraging you to prepare for your retirement and it effectively amounts to free money, so make the most of it!

 And finally, a question for you…